 By direct bus from Kobe

 Hankyu and Shinki Bus operate local buses from Sannomiya Station (50 minutes) via Shin-Kobe Station (35 minutes) to Arima Onsen (using bus stop 1 on the map).
 The one way trip costs 700 yen and buses depart once or twice an hour.
 Alternatively, JR Bus operates about seven highway buses per day from Shin-Kobe Station (50 minutes) via Sannomiya Station (30 minutes) to Arima Onsen (using bus stop 2 on the map).
-The one way trip costs 770 yen, while a round trip ticket is available for 1440 yen.
+The one way trip costs 770 yen.
 The Japan Rail Pass and other JR passes are not valid on any of these buses.

 By direct bus from Osaka